 First of all, allow me to, very briefly, state my case!

 Well, in either case, I hope that you will gain valuable insight that will help you along the way.
 First of all, allow me to, very briefly, state my case!
-I am a 34 year-old EFL teacher who holds an M.A. in Political Analysis, no degree in teaching (if you exclude my C2 language certificates) and have only worked as an EFL Teacher in her life!
-Yup, you’ ve read that correctly!
+I am a 34-year-old EFL teacher who holds an M.A. in Political Analysis, no degree in teaching (if you exclude my C2 language certificates), and have only worked as an EFL Teacher in her life!
+So, yup, you’ve read that correctly!

 The first two weeks of the course

 The first two weeks of my CELTA experience were great!
 A cognitive overload, but great!
-12 hours of input each week and I was learning many great things, both from my tutors and from my classmates (who turned out to be lovely people after all!).
-More often than not, I had a pounding headache but I was ecstatic!
+12 hours of input each week, and I learned many great things, both from my tutors and my classmates (who turned out to be lovely people after all!).
+More often than not, I had a pounding headache, but I was ecstatic!
 I. WAS.
 LEARNING!!!!
-Mind you, totally different things and ways of teaching than the ones I was using, but I was there to learn and I took everything in and implemented everything on my own students (my poor guinea pigs!) and it was working!!!
+Mind you, totally different things and ways of teaching than the ones I was using, but I was there to learn, and I took everything in and implemented everything on my own students (my poor guinea pigs!), and it was working!!!

 The TP part

 My first TP was a disaster!
-I was babbling, I was sweating, my hands were like blocks of ice and in my mind, I was sucking my thumb and asking incessantly for my mummy!
-However, my tutor and my colleagues were extremely supportive during feedback (bless their hearts!) and as time went on, I became a totally different teacher (keep reading to find out more about that!).
+I was babbling, sweating, my hands were like blocks of ice, and in my mind, I was sucking my thumb and asking incessantly for my mummy!
+However, my tutor and my colleagues were extremely supportive during feedback (bless their hearts!), and as time went on, I became a totally different teacher (keep reading to find out more about that!).

-The only thing that came a bit easier during my CELTA experience to me were the assignments.
+The only thing that came a bit easier during my CELTA experience to me was the assignments.
 During the course, you have to submit four assignments that focus on different things.
-Because of my academic background – and considering the fact that my master’s thesis got accepted with Honours – it was relatively easy for me to write three or four pages each time.
+Because of my academic background – and because my master’s thesis got accepted with Honours – it was relatively easy for me to write three or four pages each time.
 Needless to say, I was the only candidate in my group to pass three out of the four assignments in my first attempt.
 However, you can always resubmit!
 And the great thing?
 Resubmitting an assignment will not affect your overall grade!

 What was the CELTA’s impact on my teaching?

-CELTA, plain and simply, changed me as a person.
-I know what are you thinking “Isn’t she overreacting a bit?”.
+CELTA, plain and, changed me as a person.
+I know what you are thinking “Isn’t she overreacting a bit?”.
 No, I am not!

-Firstly, my CELTA experience opened my eyes and broadened my horizons, and that is one of the reasons why I feel the need to share this review with you.
-During the course, I made peace with myself: ok, I didn’t have any official teaching qualification, but I could do this and quite good as it turned out.
+Firstly, my CELTA experience opened my eyes and broadened my horizons, which is one reason I feel the need to share this review with you.
+During the course, I made peace with myself: ok, I didn’t have any official teaching qualification, but I could do this quite well, as it turned out.
 The acceptance that I gained from my tutors and colleagues was a blessing to me.
-To put it differently, no one looked down on me, no one made me feel unwelcomed or undeserving, everyone was interested in what I had to say.
+To put it differently, no one looked down on me.
+No one made me feel unwelcomed or undeserving.
+Everyone was interested in what I had to say.

-More importantly, acceptance paved the way to confidence (I have a long way to go still, but I am a bit of a perfectionist) and that showed even in my body posture.
-In my 8th and last TP, I had a technical difficulty but I was able to handle it like a pro and the students were none the wiser!
-Me, who during the 1st TP wanted to go hide somewhere and never see the light of day again!
+More importantly, acceptance paved the way to confidence (I have a long way to go still, but I am a bit of a perfectionist), which showed even in my body posture.
+In my 8th and last TP, I had a technical difficulty, but I could handle it like a pro, and the students were none the wiser!
+Me, who during the 1st TP wanted to hide somewhere and never see the light of day again!

 If I may be permitted some tips here: